vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Range-separated hybrids

 \section{Range-separated hybrids}

 Hybrid functionals build on an underlying regular (density explicit) functional for XC energy.
-They simply replace some component of the functionals exchange description, $E_{\rm x}[n]$, with a corresponding component extracted from the Fock-exchange term $E_{\rm FX}[n]$.
+They simply replace some fraction $\alpha$ of the exchange description, $E_{\rm x}[n]$, of that functional with a corresponding component extracted from the Fock-exchange term $E_{\rm FX}[n]$.
 The latter is evaluated from Kohn-Sham orbitals and calculations are carried to consistency in DFT.
 We note that the regular vdW-DFs all have a GGA-type exchange by design and the vdW-DF hybrid design can therefore be captured in the same overall discussion.

-Simple, unscreened hybrids functional are described by the exchange component,
+Simple, unscreened hybrids functional are described by the exchange component,\cite{PBE0,Perdew96,Gorling93,Ernzerhof97,Burke97}

 while the correlation term is kept unchanged.
 Here $E_{\rm FX}[n]$ is evaluated as the Fock interaction term (\ref{eq:ExxRel}).
 Examples of such simple hybrids are PBE0 and the vdW-DF0 class.\cite{BerJia17,JiScHy18b} The CX0p results when we also use a coupling-constant scaling analysis\cite{Levy85,Levy91,Gorling93,Ernzerhof97,Burke97} to establish a plausible average value, $\alpha=0.2$, of the Fock-exchange mixing in the vdW-DF-cx0 design.\cite{JiScHy18b}